Consolidated Charity of Burton upon Trent

 Overview

 The Consolidated Charity of Burton upon Trent is an historic endowed charity with origins dating to the 16th century following Burton Abbey's dissolution, with documented records beginning in 1709.
 The charity holds over £10 million in assets accumulated through property ownership, bequests, and financial gifts over centuries.
-The organization pursues two primary objectives: providing almshouse accommodation for poor residents within its area of benefit, and advancing charitable purposes benefiting local inhabitants through grant-making.
-The charity serves Burton upon Trent's former County Borough boundaries (as of March 31, 1974), including neighboring parishes.
-Governed by 19 volunteer trustees (14 co-opted members and 5 nominated by East Staffordshire Borough Council), the charity awards approximately £57,000-£70,000 annually to individuals and organizations.
-Recent strategic focus has included responding to cost-of-living pressures affecting community organizations.
+The organisation pursues two primary objectives: providing almshouse accommodation for poor residents within its area of benefit, and advancing charitable purposes benefiting local inhabitants through grant-making.
+The charity serves Burton upon Trent's former County Borough boundaries (as of March 31, 1974), including neighbouring parishes.
+Governed by 19 volunteer trustees (14 co-opted members and 5 nominated by East Staffordshire Borough Council), the charity awards approximately £57,000-£70,000 annually to individuals and organisations.
+Recent strategic focus has included responding to cost-of-living pressures affecting community organisations.

 Funding Priorities